IE-482-582/final-project-Veerendra-Grandhi/README.md

 # Final Project

 - This repo is where you will store **all** of your documents for the course project.
-- Please see [PROPOSAL.md](PROPOSAL.md) for a template for your **proposal** (Due Oct.
-25).
+- Please see [PROPOSAL.md](PROPOSAL.md) for a template for your **proposal** (Due Nov.
+2).

 ---

 ## IMPORTANT DATES:
 - **Friday, Oct.
-25, 10:00am** -- Be sure your repo has your final [PROPOSAL.md](PROPOSAL.md).
-You will give your 5-minute proposal pitch in class that day, using the [PROPOSAL.md](PROPOSAL.md) file.
+30, 11:30am** -- Proposal presentations in class.
 - **Monday, Nov.
+2, 5:00pm** -- Be sure your repo has your final [PROPOSAL.md](PROPOSAL.md) uploaded.
+This will be modified according to the feedback you received on Oct.
+30 in class.
-25** -- Progress Report.
+- **Friday, Nov.
+20** -- Progress Report.
 Each team will present the status of their project in class that day.
 - **Friday, Dec.
-6** -- Your **almost** final documentation, code, and presentation materials are due.
+4** -- Your **almost** final documentation, code, and presentation materials are due.
 You'll be asked to give a brief presentation in class.
 I'll give you feedback.
 - **Exact Date to-be-determined** -- **Final** project presentations.
 We'll either do these in class, or you'll produce a YouTube video.
 We'll discuss in early December.
-- **Friday, Dec.
-13, Noon** -- Your complete project materials are due.
+- **Monday, Dec.
+14, Noon** -- Your complete project materials are due.

 ---